 But many of them fear the risk associated with being self-employed.
-Like my grandfather, you may fear to be forced to file for bankruptcy — and lose everything.
+Like my grandfather, you may fear being forced to file for bankruptcy — and lose everything.

-Some people fear to take the big leap forward, to get rid of their day job, and to risk not being able to support themselves and their families.
+Some people fear taking the big leap forward, getting rid of their day job, and risking not being able to support themselves and their families.
 So they stick with their dreaded job — paralyzed and unsatisfied with their current situation.

 The thing is — if people try to force me on an “either-or” decision, my natural reaction is to aim for both.
-Why not sticking with the day job and gradually building my business (and, even more important, business experience) on the side?
+Why not stick with the day job and gradually build my business (and, even more important, business experience) on the side?
 This is what I did.

 You could spend your Saturday mornings on your side business and earn double income, learn double skills, and become more and more robust, valuable, and knowledgeable.
 Then, you may — or may not — decide to go into your side business full-time.

 So, fast forward 10 years.
 I’ve finished my computer science degree and my 4-year doctoral research program.
-And for less than a year now, I am self-employed in the Python coding space — full-time.
+And for a couple of years now, I have become self-employed in the Python coding space — full-time.

-Still, I’ve plenty of time to spend reading Harry Potter and Lord of the Rings with my two young kids.
-I’m studying computer science every day, just for fun, being on my quest for continuous improvement — and I can afford everything I need for living the good life.
+I’ve plenty of time reading Harry Potter and Lord of the Rings with my two kids.
+I’m studying computer science every day, just for fun, being on my quest for continuous improvement — and I can afford everything I need and want.

 I tell you this because I truly believe that becoming self-employed on the side was one of the best decisions I ever made (yes, I had to overcome a lot of objections and fears like the above).
 Actually, not only did I create a side-business but I also used my growing experience for my real job to become more valuable as an employee.